radicalkjax/Athena/docs/ARCHITECTURE.md

 ## Overview

 Athena is built using React Native with Expo, enabling cross-platform compatibility across iOS, Android, and web platforms.
 The application follows a modular architecture with clear separation of concerns, making it maintainable and extensible.

+The deployment architecture includes an intelligent setup and launch system that automatically handles dependencies, configuration, and platform-specific requirements through a unified script interface.

 ## System Architecture